 about cookies and privacy issues.

-Answer: No. The "cookie scare" of the late 1990s was largely based on misconceptions that cookies stored on your computer's hard drive somehow violated privacy.
+Answer: No. The "cookie scare" of the early Internet was largely based on misconceptions that cookies stored on your computer's hard drive violated privacy.
 Erroneous information regarding cookies has long since been corrected, and cookies are a common programming practice used today by some of the Internet's largest web sites.
 There is nothing Class Creator does with cookies that will in any way jeopardize your privacy, store personal information about you, or submit your personal information to other web sites.

 using one of my non-registered Classmates' names?